& Juliet is a brand-new musical take on Romeo and Juliet, opening in Manchester this September before transferring to London.

 Whilst successful, he states he never feels he has ‘made it’ or ‘the work is done’.
 For instance, he is now branching out more into film and television, and he feels he has ‘fallen to the bottom of the totem pole again,’ but this unpredictability is exciting.

 And exciting, too, is this show – & Juliet runs at the Opera House 10th Sep – 12th Oct.
-‘If pop music be the food of love… play on!’
+‘If music be the food of love… play pop!’